Benja-cloud/startcamp/README.md

 ## 6: Creating files

 Create an empty file called file01 in the lab directory.
-Answer: dir file01
+Answer: new-item file01

 ## 7: Deleting directories

 What is the command used to remove a directory named **food** and everything inside it.
-Answer: del food
+Answer: rm food
 # Part C - Github

 ## 8: Download the GitHub desktop application